Flight Experiment Mission-02 (FEM-02)

-A Standard Missile-3 Block IIA is fired from a Vertical Launching System on Andersen Air Force Base, Guam as part of Flight Experiment Mission-02.
+An advanced Medium Range Ballistic Missile is air launched from a C-17 aircraft off the coast of Andersen Air Force Base, Guam, as part of Flight Experiment Mission-02.
 The Missile Defense Agency, in cooperation with U.S. Department of Defense partners, successfully conducted FEM-02 on December 10, 2024. (courtesy photo/released)

 |Date Taken: